-The standard PlayStation 4 and Xbox One max out at 1080p resolution, so you'll be fine using them with a standard full-HD monitor.
+The standard PlayStation 4 and Xbox One (as well as the new Nintendo Switch) max out at 1080p resolution, so you'll be fine using them with a standard full-HD monitor.
 However, both the PS4 Pro and Xbox One S can output certain content in 4K.
 Likewise, if you have a high-end gaming PC that can play games at their highest settings, there are plenty of quad-HD and 4K monitors to suit your needs.

 Refresh rate and response times are key: The former determines how many frames per second a monitor is capable of displaying, and the latter dictates how quickly it can react to input.

 You'll want to check if a monitor supports Nvidia G-Sync or AMD FreeSync, which are technologies that allow the screen to sync up with your graphics card for smoother performance.
+You'll even start to see monitors that feature G-Sync HDR, which allow for better brightness and color while retaining the same smoothness that G-Sync displays are known for.
 It's also worth considering a display's inputs — some are limited to HDMI, while others offer more versatility via DVI and DisplayPort connections.